stan-dev/pystan2/doc/logging.rst

     import pystan

-To use both (default, file) logging options import pystan before the setup
+To use both (default, file) logging options import pystan before the setup.
+In this case PyStan adds root handler, which means that user can skip the root handler step.

 .. code-block:: python